Notepage-Rewritten/notepage1/README.md

-this is an old mostly broken version of notepage v1 keep in mind this is only posted as a reference on how v2 might look and features it can take over from v1
+this is the last ever  functional version of notepage keep in mind this is only as reference for how the project started and what features notepage V2 can implement

-another reason for it beeing uploaded is to keep a historical reference to how notepage started for anyone who is interessted if someone want he could try to bringt this version back up and running but no support should be expected
+this version will never be continued and no bugs reported will be resolved use it at own risk.